tegeling/ConsentTools/README.md

 This flow triggers after update of Individual records and sets record owner of related privacy records (Contact Point Consent) to the new Individual record owner.

-### ContactPointEditor and ContactPointEditorExternal
+### ContactPointEditor

-This screen flow can be placed on Contact record pages or Community pages to either create new Contact Point records or delete existing records.
+This screen flow can be placed on Lead, PersonAccoount, Contact record pages or Community pages to either create new Contact Point records or delete existing records.
+When used for Community pages pass in `{!CurrentUser.id}` as record id.

 ## Lightning Web Components